Tags Properties and Usage Overview

 Tags are string-based identifiers that can be used to associate keywords (metadata) with your cache items.
-You can mark your data with these keywords and later retrieve or remove your cache items with the help of these keyword.
-For instance, in a store's product information library, the user wants to categorize the products according to the date of manufacture and country of production.
+You can mark your data with these keywords and later retrieve or remove your cache items with the help of these keyword(s).
+For instance, in a store's product information library, the user wants to categorize the products according to the Date of Manufacture and Country of Production.
 All these keywords depict information based on which the products can be categorized.

 Why to Use Tags

 When to Use Tags

 Let's suppose your cache contains the data of a large number of customers.
 Because the data is present in a large number, every time the user wants a particular item, the whole cache will be searched for it.
 Using tags, the data can be tagged with various identifiers which can later be used to get the data associated with that tag.

-The table below contains the data of customers and a tag East Coast Customers is added with the customers belonging to the East Coast region and West Coast Customers for the customers of West Coast region.
+The table below contains the data of customers and a tag East Coast Customers is added with the customers belonging to the East Coast region and West Coast Customers for the customers of the West Coast region.

 Furthermore, the data is categorized based on the priority of customers.
 There may be a few important customers belonging to either of the regions, so an additional tag of Important Customers is added with them.